statikfintechllc/Ascend-Institute/docs/README.md

 > No APIs out to a cloud.
 No Hidden PayMes.
 Just code that wants to escape its own shell.
 >
 > Gremlin is not on Replit yet.
 Soon a small version will be.
+>
+> We have other Systems, however, Gremlin is the prize, the others are experimental tests to increase our knowledge base and familarize with diffrent branches of AI/ML/UI/Backend/Frontend/Languages.
+>
+> Growing, Building, Learning.
+In Public, For the People.

 <div align="center">
   <a